-Going forward to 2021 if Swallows de-registered as residents in Spain to confirm their return to UK, re-registering could be problematic for British citizens because of the expected more stringent residence registration requirements for non European 3rd-country nationals which would apply to British citizens from 1 January 2020.
+Going forward to 2021 if Swallows de-registered as residents in Spain to confirm their return to UK, re-registering could be problematic for British citizens because of the expected more stringent residence registration requirements for non European 3rd-country nationals which applies to British citizens from 1 January 2020.

-There is no workaround and there is not likely to be one in the foreseeable future – the UK’s Ambassador to Spain, confirmed that the British and Spanish authorities are aware of “the swallow issue”, and the matter is firmly on their radar BUT at the time of writing could not confirm that special rules will be put in place, or be able to be agreed in the bilateral negotiations which are ongoing throughout this year and naturally which are yet to be concluded.
+There is no workaround and there is not likely to be one in the foreseeable future – the UK’s Ambassador to Spain, confirmed that the British and Spanish authorities are aware of “the swallow issue”, and the matter is firmly on their radar BUT at the time of writing could not confirm that special rules will be put in place, or be able to be agreed any bilateral negotiations which may be ongoing.
 He also stressed, contrary to what many “swallows” think and allege, that the UK and Spanish authorities are not only planning to monitor and enforce these systems, they are already talking to each other and doing so.

-Up until recently a British “swallow” who obtained a green residence certificate (up until 6 July 2020) in order to try to get around the 90 in 180 rule, but are not really, nor do they want to be, residents in Spain for tax purposes etc., would in fact be flagged up on their entry or exit from Spain, because as 3rd country nationals from 1 January 2021 their passports will be monitored and entry dates, exit dates and hence length of stays recorded like any other non-EU citizen.
+A British “swallow” who obtained a green residence certificate (up until 6 July 2020) in order to try to get around the 90 in 180 rule, but are not really, nor do they want to be, residents in Spain for tax purposes etc., will in fact be flagged up on their entry or exit from Spain, because as 3rd country nationals from 1 January 2021 their passports will be monitored and entry dates, exit dates and hence length of stays recorded like any other non-EU citizen.
 The “blind eye” turned by officials to EU citizens overstaying they’re welcome is about to be focused on NON EU British Citizens.